As you design your product’s packaging, you might’ve come across the phrases embossing and debossing, and wondered what the difference is.

 Essentially, embossing raises your artwork (usually your logo) from the printed material of your packaging, while debossing does the opposite to give your artwork a sunken look.

 A cocktail napkin with the company’s logo which is slightly raised up from the foundation of the napkin has been embossed.
 A silicone wristband with the logo stamped down on it is a debossed product.

 For many products, like napkins and wristbands, the choice between embossing vs debossing is clear.
 But when it comes to custom packaging, choosing between embossing and debossing depends on several factors.

 Let’s dive a bit deeper into both embossing and debossing to help you fully understand what they mean and when you’d want to use each one.

 When starting out with the embossing process, a metal plate, known as a die, is created.
 Embossing creates the raised graphic on it that you want to emboss onto the final product.

 This plate is pressed into the product underneath, raising the profile of the product design (such as the box) to stand out.
 This process is then repeated again and again.
 Because embossing dies are made of metal, they’re incredibly durable and can be used for small scale and large scale projects alike.

 It’s worth noting that embossing a logo onto a product is a different process than raised ink printing (also known as thermography).
 This is made possible by using a special type of powder that binds to the paper when it is heated, rather than actually raising the paper itself and thereby changing its shape.

-Embossing often has a higher setup cost, however the quality is indisputable, as it adds a touch of elegance and exquisite style to a finished packaging design.
+Embossing often has a higher setup cost through offset printing, however the quality is indisputable, as it adds a touch of elegance and exquisite style to a finished packaging design.